What is Cordyceps?

 In order to ensure authenticity and quality, Aloha Medicinals has also developed exacting standards for testing the quality of their product.
 These analytical methods have become the gold standard by which all Cordyceps is graded around the world today.
 Aloha Medicinals has become the world’s foremost supplier because of its quality control, potency, and consistency.

 Pure Cordyceps™ By Aloha Medicinals

-Aloha Medicinals has standardized the patented cultivation methods and the testing procedures for purity, efficacy and strain validity.
+Aloha Medicinals has standardized the patented growing methods of Cordyceps and the testing procedures for purity, efficacy and strain validity.
 Therefore, the quality of their Pure Cordyceps™ can be relied upon.
 Only controlled environment cultivation techniques can produce the targeted medicinally active compounds to meet the specific needs required for different applications

-Ready to experience the benefits of Cordyceps for yourself?
+Ready to experience the benefits for yourself?
 Try some today!

 Digby, Anne.
 Ernst, Waltraud.
 Mukharji, Projit.
 Crossing Colonial Historiographies: Histories of Colonial and Indigenous Medicines in Transnational Perspective.
 Newcastle, Cambridge Scholars Publishing, 2010.

 Malone, Casey.
 Meet the Fantastic Fungus That Fuels Tibet’s Economy.
 The Seattle Globalist.
 2014.